clambert/adava/README.md

-Please feel free to contact us with questions concerning this project on the mailing list (see the adava discussion group in the links list)

-Mission Statement:
+## Mission Statement

 To provide a complete community driven open source solution for calling variable argument functions written in the C programming language from within software written in the ada programming language.
 This solution should be easy for ada developers to understand, use, and integrate into their existing applications through a standardized api that allows for improvments to the back end with minimal or no impact on the developer using this solution.

-Features:
+## Features

   * Simple concatination operator usage such as:
 ```Ada